 Generally, people tolerate floaters and flashes with no problem and simply get used to them.
 However, some people are very disturbed by them and feel that their ability to read is disrupted.
 In that case, there is laser treatment for benign floaters, but the approach has not yet been studied in a full clinical trial, and the risk to vision from the surgery may be greater than the disturbance caused by the floater.

 One trick to living with floaters is to move your eyes up and down, left and right, to shift the floater out of sight.
-Most of our Copperas Cove, TX, eye care patients report that this action is enough to provide relief and make the floaters “disappear” temporarily.
+Most of our Copperas Cove, Texas, eye care patients report that this action is enough to provide relief and make the floaters “disappear” temporarily.